luciusmagn/lambdas-and-logos/book.typ

     And if you are curious, Emacs Lisp has nothing.
 Lmao.
 ] The list goes on.

-The distinction between programming in the small and programming in the large remains profoundly relevant today.
+The distinction between programming in the small and programming in the large remains very relevant today.
 As systems grow more complex, the challenges of organizing and coordinating large codebases have only become more pressing.
 The growth of microservices architecture could even be seen as another approach to managing the complexity of programming in the large - decomposing systems into smaller, more manageable pieces that can be developed and deployed independently.
+However, using microservices adds complexity that is not justified for the scale of most projects.
+As with everything else, we need to think, and figure out the least wasteful way to tackle a problem.

 In the chapters that follow, we'll explore both programming in the small and programming in the large.
 We'll start with the small - how to write clear, efficient, and elegant code at the level of individual functions, classes, and modules.
 Then we'll expand to the large - how to organize these